sufihossain/Machine-Learning-and-AI/README.md

 # Machine-Learning-and-AI
-All my ML and AI projects, they are all in different branches, please click on "main" and then select the project
+All my ML and AI projects.
+They are all in different branches.
+Please click on "main" in the top left corner, and then select the project